vmenajr/mongo/systemd/readahead/README.md

 ## Set readhead before MongoDB starts

-Systemd service which sets the readhead to a user supplied value (default 0) on the given LVM mounted path (default /) devices.
-The service script attempts to identify the LVM devices associated with the mount point.
+Systemd service which sets the readhead to a user supplied value (default 0) on the given LVM mounted path(s) (default /) devices.
+The service script attempts to identify the LVM devices associated with the mount point(s).
 The service runs **before** MongoDB starts and is meant to be used in the absence of tuned.

 **Note:** See the following sample tuned profiles for systems running with tuned enabled: https://github.com/vmenajr/mongo/tree/master/tuned

 ### Tested
-* Centos 7.4+
+* Centos 7.4

 ### Pre-requisites
 * df